EllaKaye/basepenguins/README.md

 ## Converting a file

-If a file is ‘convertible’, i.e. it contains `library(palmerpenguins)`, `library('palmerpenguins')` or \`library(“palmerpenguins”), and has one of a specified set of extensions (by default .R, .r, .qmd, .rmd, .Rmd), then converting it will do the following:
+If a file is ‘convertible’, i.e. it contains `library(palmerpenguins)`, `library('palmerpenguins')` or `library("palmerpenguins")`, and has one of a specified set of extensions (by default “R”, “r”, “qmd”, “rmd”, “Rmd”), then converting it will do the following:

 - Replace `library(palmerpenguins)` (or same with `palmerpenguins` in quotes) with `""`